DaniXmir/GlassVr/README.md

 # I THINK YOU'R LOST, THIS ISN'T THE MAIN BRANCH...
-this branch uses windows shared memory(SHM) to communicate with the server, the main branch switch to UDP communication, please go to the main branch if you got here accidentally because this one will not be updated
+this branch uses windows shared memory(SHM) to communicate with the server, please go to the main branch if you got here accidentally because this one will not be updated

 # GlassVr